Karen Kain. Photo by Karolina Kuras.

 Danses Avec La Plume

 In 1973, Ms. Kain was awarded the Silver Medal in the Women’s Category at the prestigious International Ballet Competition in Moscow and, along with her frequent partner at the time, Frank Augustyn, received a special prize for Best Pas de Deux.
-Subsequently, she embarked on a remarkable international career during which she performed many of ballet’s greatest roles with such companies as Paris Opéra Ballet, Roland Petit’s Le Ballet de Marseilles, the Bolshoi Ballet, London Festival Ballet, The Hamburg Ballet and Vienna State Opera Ballet.
+Subsequently, she embarked on a remarkable international career during which she performed many of ballet’s greatest roles with such companies as Paris Opéra Ballet, Roland Petit’s Le Ballet de Marseille, the Bolshoi Ballet, London Festival Ballet and Vienna State Opera Ballet.
 Throughout her career she also developed a close creative partnership with Rudolf Nureyev and often performed with him.
 A favourite of some of the world’s most prominent choreographers, she premiered many new and important works during her time as a dancer.

 "Under the reign of Karen Kain, The National Ballet of Canada has flowered into one of the most thrilling companies in the world."